 Be sure to check if your mattress is CertiPUR certified and, if not, try to buy a new one made in the US.
 Also, beware of second-hand mattresses and mattresses made before 2005 when PBDEs were still being used.
-Labels can also help to determine whether or not your mattress has flame retardant chemicals in it, but sometimes these labels can be misleading and/or incorrect.
+Labels can also help determine whether your mattress has flame retardant chemicals in it, but sometimes these labels can be misleading and/or incorrect.

 The safest way to prevent the potential health risks associated with PBDEs is by buying a new mattress made in the US without any chemical fire retardants added.

 Remember, the healthier your mattress is, the better your sleep will be!